splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

 Follow these steps to install the package using the Debian or RPM repositories with ``root`` privileges:

-1. Download the ``splunk-otel-auto-instrumentation`` Debian or RPM package for the target system from the :new-page:`GitHub Releases page <https://github.com/signalfx/splunk-otel-collector/releases>`.
+1. You can either download the ``splunk-otel-auto-instrumentation`` package directly from the :new-page:`GitHub Releases page <https://github.com/signalfx/splunk-otel-collector/releases>` or add the Splunk repository to the package repositories on your Linux host.
+See :new-page:`Debian or RPM package repositories <https://docs.splunk.com/Observability/gdi/opentelemetry/install-linux.html#debian-or-rpm-packages>` for instructions on how to configure your package repository.

 2. Run the following commands to install the package.
 Replace ``<path to splunk-otel-auto-instrumentation deb/rpm>`` with the local path to the downloaded package.